When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 And I said to him, I said, you know, there's better ways to make the polls go up than this.

-But the really the only crime that Donald Trump has committed is he's leading Joe Biden in the polls.
+But the really, the only crime that Donald Trump has committed is he's leading Joe Biden in the polls.

-And it's we never saw this in 2016, never saw it in 2020.
+And it's, we never saw this in 2016, never saw it in 2020.

-We were never ahead in the national popular vote, and there's many polls that have us ahead in the national popular vote right now.
+And there's many polls that have us ahead of the national popular vote right now.

-So Biden, it he's crossed the line.
+So Biden, he's crossed the line.

 He's doing what they do in communist countries.